seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **FRIAR LAURENCE**
 Hold; get you gone, be strong and prosperous
-In this resolve: I’ll send a friar with speed
+In this resolve: I'll send a friar with speed
 To Mantua, with my letters to thy lord.

 **JULIET**